Expert insights for sales, operations, capture, proposal, and marketing pros.

 Similarly, the best proposal managers would tell you that the most crucial factor to their success is knowing when to pursue or pass on a Request for Proposal (RFP) opportunity.
 Just like the best poker players, the best-performing companies evaluate every RFP opportunity to determine its likelihood of success and use this data to make quick, informed decisions for pursuit.

 In the world of bids and proposals, deciding whether or not to pursue an opportunity is known as a Go/No-Go Decision.
 With a disciplined and well-designed Go/No-Go Decision Process, companies can improve their qualification, increase win rates, and waste less time and resources on poor-fit opportunities.
-This article explains what a Go/No-Go Decision is, why it’s so important, and how to implement it at your company.
+This article explains the Go/No-Go Decision meaning, and how to implement it at your company.

 What Is a Go/No-Go Decision Process?